elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A binary operand has two arguments on the left and right sides of the operator.
-A Unary operand has a single operand.</div><br />
+  <div><strong>Interview Response:</strong> A binary operand has two arguments on the left and right sides of the operator, and a Unary operand has a single operand.</div><br />
   <div><strong>Technical Response:</strong> There are two types of mathematical operators: unary and binary.
-Unary operators perform an action with a single operand.
-Binary operators perform actions with two operands.
-Unary operators are arithmetic operators that perform an action on a single operand.
+Unary operators act with a single operand, and Binary operators perform actions with two operands.
+Unary operators are arithmetic operators that act on a single operand.
   </div><br />
   <div><strong className="codeExample">Example of Unary Operand:</strong><br /><br />